yeti/manticore-django/README.md

             ... other deployment settings ...
         }

 ### deploy/vagrant_settings.py

-This is a copy of local_settings.py that will be pushed to the server when `fab vagrant` is called.
-Place *development* settings into this file, for example:
+This is a copy of `local_settings.py` that will be pushed to the server when `fab vagrant up` is called.
+The configuration for this

-        ...

         DATABASES = {
             "default": {